 - as a one-time purchase.
 Buy Thrive Architect for a one-time cost of just $67.
 There’s no annual renewal to get plugin-updates.
 That’s REALLY cool!

-The Verdict: Thrive Architect vs Elementor vs Beaver Builder… Which one is right for you?
+So… Thrive Architect vs Elementor vs Beaver Builder… Which one is right for your website?
+What are the pros and cons of each page builder?

 Designers (whether UX, web or graphic designers) will love it for its versatility and fine-grained controls.
 Especially when designing sites that need to be pixel-perfect on mobile and tablets alike.